-Postmaster: Send address changes to Senior Scholar Sunday School Quarterly, 900 13th Avenue South, Nashville, TN 37212.
+Postmaster: Send address changes to Intermediate Sunday School Quarterly, 900 13th Avenue South, Nashville, Tennessee 37212.

-Senior Scholar Sunday School Quarterly, Volume 61, No. 1, December, January, February 2023/24 - Lessons based on The International Sunday School Lessons, The International Bible Lessons for Christian Teaching.
-Copyrighted © 2023 by Cokesbury.
-Adapted by permission of the publisher; AMEC Sunday School Union © 2023.
+Intermediate Sunday School Quarterly, Volume 61, No. 1, December, January, February 2023/24 - Lessons based on The International Sunday School Lessons, The International Bible Lessons for Christian Teaching.
+Copyrighted © 2023 by the Division of Christian Education, National Council of Churches of Christ in the U.S.A.; AMEC Sunday School Union © 2023.
 Lessons and/or readings are based on the Uniform Series International Sunday School Lessons, International Bible Lessons for Christian Teaching.
 Copyright © 2023, National Council of the Churches of Christ in the USA.
 Used by permission.
 All rights reserved.